Chicken Spaghetti

 Chicken spaghetti being scooped out of a green casserole dish.

-For us Midwesterners, this recipe is a delicious blast from the past.
-Other versions use canned cream of mushroom or chicken soup, but I prefer a homemade, 3-ingredient creamy sauce that’s made right in the pan.
+For us Midwesterners, this Chicken Spaghetti recipe is a delicious blast from the past.
+Other versions use canned cream of mushroom soup or cream of chicken soup, but I prefer a homemade, 3-ingredient creamy sauce that’s made right in the pan.
+It just has a better flavor!

 The greatest part about this recipe is that you probably already have the ingredients to make it.
 It’s ready to devour in under an hour and the chicken stays tender and juicy without ever drying out.